agoldstein984/agoldstein984.github.io/README.md

 - `gulp minify-css` minifies the compiled CSS file
 - `gulp minify-js` minifies the themes JS file
 - `gulp copy` copies dependencies from node_modules to the vendor directory

-## About

-A landing page of a famous Minsk Ruby dev team